service and your benefits

 you can see your years of SESP service online at any time

-• To get started, go to the My HR online portal and select the Workday icon.
+• To get started, go to the My Chevron online portal and select the Workday icon.

 • Once in Workday, locate the cloud icon or your photo at the top right of the screen and select View Profile